triplea-game/triplea/README.md

 ```
 ./gradlew jar
 # creates into build/libs/triplea-<version>.jar
+./gradlew test
+# compiles the project and runs the unit tests
 ```

 * creates a self contained jar file from the project, all JAR dependencies are included